shiyemin/ChatGPT-MS/README.md

 # ChatGPT-MS
 This repo is named by ChatGPT for Multi-Session ChatGPT API.
+It is developed to provide APIs for chatbots of WeChat, Dingding, Feishu, Discord, Slack, etc.

 The main code is copied from [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT).